Chart information for Health staff

 Adult Height Predictor

-The paper-based Adult Heigth Predictor allowed you to predict the child’s adult height based on their current height, but with a regression adjustment to allow for the tendency of very tall and short children to be less extreme in height as adults.
+The paper-based Adult Height Predictor allowed you to predict the child’s adult height based on their current height, but with a regression adjustment to allow for the tendency of very tall and short children to be less extreme in height as adults.
 Four girls out of five will have an adult height within ± 6cm of the predicted adult height.

 Info